-On a more technical note, the Mozambican banking sector includes a variety of credit institutions, each with its own scope of activity (such as financial leasing companies, credit cooperatives, investment companies, etc.).
-Banking financial institutions are also specifically authorised to undertake all activities within the scope of other credit institutions, as well as accepting deposits, credit and payment transactions, money market transactions, financial and foreign exchange transactions, and investment services.
+The Mozambican banking sector includes a variety of credit institutions, each with its own scope of activity (such as financial leasing companies, credit cooperatives, investment companies, etc.).
+In spite of that, banking financial institutions are specifically authorised to undertake all activities within the scope of other credit institutions, as well as accepting deposits, credit and payment transactions, money market transactions, financial and foreign exchange transactions, and investment services.

-In terms of specific authorised activities towards customers, similarly to other jurisdictions, including European, deposit-taking is an activity which only four kinds of credit institutions may undertake: banks, micro-finance institutions, credit cooperatives and credit and savings organisations.
-Among them, only banks and small-scale banks are authorised to take deposits from the general public, whilst credit cooperatives and credits and savings organisations may only take deposits from their members.
-As well as banks, investment companies, small-scale banks, credit cooperatives and microfinance operators can also undertake credit transactions.
+In terms of specific authorised activities towards customers, similarly to other jurisdictions, namely in Europe, deposit-taking is an activity which only four categories of credit institutions may undertake: banks; micro-finance institutions; credit cooperatives; and credit and savings organisations.
+Among them, only banks and micro-finance institutions are authorised to take deposits from the general public, whilst credit cooperatives and credits and savings organisations may only take deposits from their members.
+As well as banks, investment companies, micro-finance institutions, credit cooperatives and microfinance operators can also undertake credit transactions.